erl-ang/tcp-over-udp/README.md

 To understand TCP's reliability mechanisms better, we can implement similar mechanisms on top of UDP.
 However, testing these mechanisms locally is challenging because the data packets are unlikely to be dropped or corrupted in a local network.

-To overcome this challenge, we can use a network emulator, newudpl, as a proxy between the client and the server.
-This allows us to test our "bootleg" TCP implementation and see if it behaves as expected under various network conditions.
+To overcome this challenge, we can use a network emulator, `newudpl`, as a proxy between the client and the server.
+This allows us to test our TCP implementation and see if it behaves as expected under various network conditions.

 <p align="center"><img src="https://github.com/erl-ang/tcp-over-udp/blob/master/assets/proxy.png" style="width: 70%;"></p>

 Note that in this assignment, ACKs were assumed to be reliable (i.e. ACKs do not go through `newudpl`), which is not a realistic assumption.

-## how to run 🏃
+## How to Run 🏃
-### installing, building, and running newudpl
+### Eunning `newudpl`

 If you cannot run the provided `newudpl` binary directly, build it from the provided `.tar` file:
 ```bash